 McKean’s Drive-In is the local burger joint in my hometown and is a true institution.
 When I was in school several of my friends worked there – as did I when they needed the extra hands and I wasn’t already working my waitressing job at the truck stop down the road.

 In my 20s, I would go down on a Friday night with my good friend and his daughter and the three of us would pig out on McGuire Specials, deep-fried mushrooms, onion rings, and milkshakes (make mine pineapple, please!).
 I’d pop in from time-to-time on my own, too, for a to-go order.

-Because Paul was a vegetarian, we never went there – and I got to thinking about it a few weeks ago and realized that it had been six or seven years since my last visit.
+Because Paul was a vegetarian, we never went there – and I got to thinking about it a few weeks ago and realised that it had been 6 or 7 years since my last visit.
 Which got me thinking about the delicious goodness I was missing out on.
 So, I posted something on Facebook about it and before I knew it, old high school friends from around the state were on board for a McKean’s Meet-Up.

 And so, yesterday I made the drive from the Palouse to the homeland to meet for McGuire Specials.
-Before lunch I went to cheer on two of my young nieces who had spent their Saturday at a math competition – and ended up kidnapping the 12-year-old afterward to take her for lunch with us.
+Before lunch I went to cheer on two of my young nieces who had spent their Saturday at a math competition – and ended up kidnapping the 12-year-old afterwards to take her for lunch with us.

 I think that we all were reminded that the homeland isn’t too far from where we all live now and that there is no reason that we can’t meet up for lunch a little more often.
 We’re thinking that our next gathering might just be that slumber party that was mentioned on Facebook.
 (Maybe the niece was right: We really do act like children!)